Inside: The best books for 10 year olds will keep young readers engaged, enthralled, and enchanted. Check out these fabulous novels for tweens!

 The Night Diary, by Veera Hirandandani: The year is 1947.
 India, no longer ruled by the British, has been divided into two countries, Pakistan and India, which has created significant discord between Hindus and Muslims.
 This leaves twelve year old Nisha, half Indian and half Muslim, distraught.
 Who is she, and where does she belong?
 When Nisha’s Indian father decides Pakistan is no longer safe, Nisha and her family flee, becoming refugees overnight.
 Told entirely in letters to the Muslim mother she never knew, Nisha’s story is riveting, nuanced and oh-so-compelling, especially for children struggling to understand who they are, where they fit in the world, and how to move on when both home and heart are ripped in two.
 An accessible, historical masterpiece that I fell head over heels in love with from the very first page.
 Support independent bookstores and get the book on Bookshop.org right here!

 The Crossover, by Kwame Alexander: This is another novel my fourth and fifth graders are absolutely in love with- they simply cannot get enough of Kwame Alexander’s books.
 Alexander’s novels in verse have become some of the most popular books for tweens, and this one won both the Newbery Award and a Coretta Scott King Honor.
 Josh and Jordan, twins, are middle school basketball stars who suddenly, for the very first time, begin to drift apart — due, in part, to a girl.
-Told in Alexander’s exquisite, lyrical, verse, and fusing basketball, beats, brothers and family bonds, this is a book that pulses with energy and will hook any tween reader – especially those who have an affinity for sports and music.
+Told in Alexander’s exquisite, lyrical, verse, and fusing basketball, beats, brothers and family bonds, this book for 10 year olds pulses with energy and will hook any tween reader – especially those who have an affinity for sports and music.
 Support independent bookstores and get the book on Bookshop.org right here!

 Sweep: The Story of a Girl and Her Monster, by Jonathan Auxier: This is the story of Nan Sparrow, an orphaned chimney sweeper who spends her days performing a thankless — and wholly dangerous — job.
 After her “Sweep” leaves her and she nearly dies in a chimney fire, Nan fears her days are numbered.
 But when she awakens in an abandoned attic and discovers a golem made of soot and ash in the room with her, she begins a new life full of hope, friendship and the courage to conquer her greatest challenges.
 Anti Semitism, child labor, and social justice are just some of the issues explored in this fantastical story about one child’s struggle with her position in society and her relationship with an unconventional new friend.
 Folks, this one utterly astounded and captivated me from beginning to end.
 Support independent bookstores and get the book on Bookshop.org right here!